 Project management tools as well as communication-based applications can be incredibly helpful when developing a sustainable platform for remote work.

 Maintaining alignment with team members and tracking progress on multiple projects is essential when leading a remote workforce.
-We recommend monday.com to keep your team connected on projects, so you can continue to collaborate, manage and track work in one easy-to-use platform, wherever you are.
+We recommend monday.com to keep your team connected on projects through video chat and project software, so you can continue to collaborate, manage, and track work in one easy-to-use platform, wherever you are.

 Once developed, ensure that processes that leadership has created are followed.
 In many ways, remote team members learn more from consistency than any other attribute in the workplace.
 Once they know that leadership takes certain processes very seriously and they expect compliance in all team members, they are more likely to follow suit.